Athletics at the 2008 Summer Olympics – Women's triple jump: Summary

 Almost eight years after the event, blood samples were retested from the 2007 World Championships.
 Hrysopiyi Devetzi was found to have stanozolol in her sample and her results were annulled.
 A year after the event, Devetzi was credited with failing another drug test for failing to allow a different test.
 She retired in 2009.
 Her 2004 silver medal was not affected by the annulment.
 In 2017, retests showed Lebedeva also had a positive test for turinabol and was also disqualified from both her medals at the 2008 Olympics.
 The IOC requested that the IAAF modify the results, and, after CAS dismissed the appeal of Tatyana Lebedeva, the medals were redistributed accordingly.
 Olga Rypakova was advanced to silver, and Yargelis Savigne was advanced to bronze.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing world record, Olympic record, and world leading jump were as follows:

 The following new Olympic record was set during this competition.

 Results

 Qualifying round

 Qualifying Performance 14.45 (Q) or at least 12 best performers (q) advance to the Final.